-My journey has become ever more challenging, thanks to a growing list of diseases, syndromes, and comorbidities.
+My journey has become ever more challenging thanks to a growing list of diseases, syndromes, and comorbidities.
 I've gone from 2 (Psoriasis and Psoriatic Arthritis) to 20 in the past seven years!
-Yes, that's right; I have 20 health issues requiring daily management, which severely affect my quality of life.
+Yes, that's right; I have 20 health issues requiring daily management, severely affecting my quality of life.
 Five years ago, I was only taking two medications: A biologic drug that I self-injected every two weeks and Prednisone.
 I'm now taking 13 different medications daily, with some spread out in 3 doses throughout the day.

 Psoriatic arthritis is a long-term inflammatory arthritis that occurs in people affected by the autoimmune disease psoriasis.
 The classic feature of psoriatic arthritis is swelling of entire fingers and toes with a sausage-like appearance.
 Wikipedia

 Ankylosing spondylitis is a type of arthritis in which there is long term inflammation of the joints of the spine.
 Typically the joints where the spine joins the pelvis are also affected.
 Occasionally other joints such as the shoulders or hips are involved.
 Eye and bowel problems may also occur.
 Back pain is a characteristic symptom of AS, and it often comes and goes.
 Stiffness of the affected joints generally worsens over time.
 Wikipedia

 Sjögren's syndrome is a long-term autoimmune disease in which the moisture-producing glands of the body are affected.
 This results primarily in the development of a dry mouth and dry eyes.
 Other symptoms can include dry skin, vaginal dryness, a chronic cough, numbness in the arms and legs, feeling tired, muscle and joint pains, and thyroid problems.
 Those affected are at an increased risk of lymphoma.
 Wikipedia